 Percolate a Jug of Sun Tea

 There might not be a better summertime science experiment than making a jug of sweet tea using nothing but sunshine.
-You'll learn more from this lesson on heat (how long will it take to really diffuse the tea bags or fresh herbs, and how heat creates currents in the water) if you remember not to shake it or stir it.
+You'll learn more from this science lesson on heat (how long will it take to really diffuse the tea bags or fresh herbs, and how heat creates currents in the water) if you remember not to shake it or stir it.
 Just let nature take its course (and check out this tutorial and explanation of sun tea here).

 Explode a Lunch Bag